The Coffee school is the result of Cafés Baqué opting to promote the culture of coffee.

 We train catering industry professionals so that they can get the most from the product, serving better quality coffee until they become true baristas.

-In addition, we take the Coffee School to different catering industry training centres, where we train future catering industry professionals and we also make this training available to different sectors of society who are interested in broadening their knowledge of the world of coffee.
+In addition, we take the Coffee School to different catering industry training centres, where we train future catering industry professional.

 Duration: 8 hrs (2 days)